Ismael-VC/uxntui/README.md

 # Uxn11

-An emulator for the [Uxn stack-machine](https://wiki.xxiivv.com/site/uxn.html), written in ANSI C.
+An emulator for the [Uxn stack-machine](https://wiki.xxiivv.com/site/uxn.html), written in ANSI C. The emulator contains a few linux specific utilities in the Console device to allow for it to interface with the unix systems.

 ## Building